arya-null/arya-null/README.md

 - 👀 I’m interested in JavaScript
 - 🌱 I’m currently learning more on tensorflow
 - 👨‍💻 I am currently working on android AR projects on rn framework and also working with react js, angular js and react native .
-I am also working on ui UX designing
+I am also working on UI UX designing

 About Me- I love building apps, designing Ui's and working with AR technology.
 Like Making The best time out of the Waste.